WebXR Scene Optimization

 Not bad!
 Not bad at all!

-You can see the live version of the optimized page here and compare to the unoptmized version we linked at the beginning of this guide to see exactly how much of a difference we’ve made.
+You can see the live version of the optimized page here and compare to the unoptimized version we linked at the beginning of this guide to see exactly how much of a difference we’ve made.

 Thanks for reading, and good luck with your own projects!